 “Do well in school, get good grades and you’ll get a good job”

-Obviously, there are many other point boosters such as experience, your cover letter, CV, portfolios which I suggest to focus on whatever makes you the happiest putting energy into.
+Obviously, there are many other point boosters such as experience, your cover letter, CV, portfolios which I suggest focusing on whatever makes you the happiest putting energy into.

-I personally, do not agree that education is a means to an end.
+Furthermore, I personally do not agree that education is a means to an end.
 I believe it’s a journey in discovering what you truly desire and then having space and freedom to experiment with an open mind and using that to guide you.

 Unless you uber know what you want to do in life already – then it’s probably a means to an end for you but for me…every day I’m finding new things I want to learn about or explore!

 My Career History